 The claims adjuster will want to have proof that you were injured and may request copies of your medical records.
 Be extremely cautious when signing anything that you are sent.
 Instead of requesting access to the medical records pertaining to the incident, the adjuster often attempts to obtain a full medical release.
 This release gives the insurance company access to all of your medical records and make it possible for them to claim that your injuries are a result of a previous injury or pre-existing medical conditions.
 Sending copies of medical records that you obtained yourself is usually a better option.

 One of the very first things a claims adjuster will attempt to do is obtain a statement from you or any witnesses known to you.
 If at all possible, never provide a written or recorded statement.
 These statements are used to find flaws in your claims or prove that you are being dishonest.
 Small statements like saying you are “good” in response to being asked how you are doing can be used to claim that you were not actually hurt.
 Never provide a claims adjuster with any documentation that may later be used against you to twist your words or diminish your statements regarding your injuries.

 Contact an Attorney

 When you or someone close to you has a claims adjuster hounding you for information, instead of giving in to the pressure, contact a qualified personal injury attorney.
 An attorney acting on your behalf can speak to the claims adjuster on your behalf and ensure you avoid any traps that the adjuster may set.
-The team at Hunter W. Morris, Attorney at Law is here to get you the settlement you deserve.
+Morris Law is here to get you the settlement you deserve.
 Call our Greenville, SC office today to schedule your initial consultation.